bjin01/patchsystems/README.md

 # SUSE Manager - patch systems (SLES, RHEL, CentOS, Ubuntu) automation
 # xmlrpc api python script: patch all systems of a group

-The idea is to provide a python script using spacewalk api to patch all systems within a given group and within an maintanance window of around three hours with system reboots.
+The idea is to provide a python script using spacewalk/uyuni/suse-manager api to patch all active systems within a given group.
+A reboot can also specified.

-The python script will be triggered through crontab on suse manager host at a given point in time.
+The python script could be triggered through crontab on suse manager host at a given point in time.

 ## __Updates:__
 **update_ubuntu_systemsByGroupWithRebootV2.py** is a script to be used for "upgrade" ubuntu active systems of a given group with upgradable packages.
-This is a new script and could be extended to fit usage for only update certain linux distro type e.g. centos, ubuntu, fedora etc.
+This is a new script and could be extended to fit usage for only update certain linux distro type which doesn't provide patch errata e.g. centos, ubuntu, fedora etc.

 __NEW:__ commandline arguments "-r" or "-no-r" are required argument now.
 Please provide this argument for either you want a reboot -r or not -no-r.
 If you want a reboot -r then you also have to give the argument -sr '15:30 20-09-2020' to schedule the reboot after package upgrade job start time which is in turn specified by using e.g. -o 2 for "in 2 hours".

 __Usage:__
 patch active systems from group in 2 hours from now, no-reboot, for ubuntu systems only.\
-    ```python update_ubuntu_systemsByGroupWithRebootV2.py -s bjsuma.bo2go.home -u bjin -p suse1234 -g test2 -o 2 -no-r -os ubuntu ```\
+    ```python update_ubuntu_systemsByGroupWithRebootV2.py -s bjsuma.bo2go.home -u bjin -p suse1234 -g test2 -o 2 -no-r -os ubuntu ```

 patch active systems from group in 2 hours from now, with reboot at specified date time, for ubuntu systems only.\
     ```python update_ubuntu_systemsByGroupWithRebootV2.py -s bjsuma.bo2go.home -u bjin -p suse1234 -g test2 -o 2 -os ubuntu -r -sr '15:30 20-09-2020' ```

 **updatesystemsByGroupWithRebootV2.py** is a script to be used for "upgrade" active systems of a given group with upgradable packages.
 It is needed mainly for upgrade linux distro which don't provide errata information e.g. ubuntu.

-__Usage:__
+__Usage:__\
 ```python updatesystemsByGroupWithRebootV2.py -s bjsuma.bo2go.home -u bjin -p password -g test2 -o 1 -sr '15:30 20-09-2020' -r true```